microsoft/CSS_SQL_Networking_Tools/README.md

 **SQL Check** - a command-line tool that records system information useful for analyzing SQL Server client-server connectivity issues.

+**SQL Benchmark Tool** - a command-line tool that performs a standard set of operations on a file folder/share or database, so you can compare systems and databases.

 Various scripts referenced by workflows.

 # Documentation